Ballroom and Latin Dance Classes in Orpington and Essex

 United Dance Studios offers a professional and friendly dance environment with two prestigious dance venues in Kent and Essex.
 Being part of United, means being part of one of the friendliest, most exciting, and successful dance schools in the South.
 Come and share our passion for dance!

 United Dance Kent

 United Dance Studios Kent operates from the prestigious New Orpington Village Halls - a fantastic, spacious venue with mirrors, sprung wooden dance floors and air conditioning.
 The halls are monitored and entry is gained through a video panel monitored by Village Hall staff making the premises safe and secure.

 United Kent was set up as a family run business, by Jacqui,Tony Maslin and daughter Nikki Randall.
 Having each studied and competed in dance for many years, not only do they share a passion for dancing, but together have a great deal of experience both as successful competitors in the medallist and open field, and also as teachers.
 Each is a qualified teacher with the UKA and IDTA, and pupils are taught from these syllabi.

 United Dance Essex

-United Dance Studios Essex operates from The Pegasus Country Club in Stanford le Hope, a beautiful large studio with air conditioning, mirrors and bar area.
+United Dance Studios Essex operates from The Springhouse Club in Stanford le Hope, a beautiful large studio with air conditioning, mirrors and bar area.